Meyaal/gitpod-full-template/README.md

 The code might not really be full responsive on a smaller phones screens.
 The whole image is not seen but only the top part.

+# GitHub and Gitpod

+I used Gitpod & GitHub for doing my project.

 # DEPLOYMENT
 The site was deployed to GitHub pages, the steps are as follows: